-The Future of UK Cities: How AI and Data Are Shaping Urban Design
+The Transformative Role of AI and Data in Urban Planning

 UK cities are entering a new phase of transformation.
 Alongside the familiar pressures of housing demand, climate change, and economic inequality, a new set of tools is reshaping urban decision-making: artificial intelligence (AI) and data-driven systems.